yanivyacoby/harvard-cs290-2021-2022/materials.md

 * [Why it is not a 'failure' to leave academia](https://www.nature.com/articles/d41586-018-05838-y)
 * To get a sense for what life might look like initially for an assistant professor at an R1 institution, see [Advising Junior Colleagues](http://mis-misinformation.blogspot.com/2013/06/advising-junior-colleagues.html)

-## Power Dynamics in Scientific Communities
+## Power Dynamics and Research in Context

 Who decides which questions are interesting, what research is important and what research gets funded?
 How does this bias the scientific community towards specific types of discourse,